 - 45,000 KL of Water is being used per million Sqft per annum.

-- Government of India is planning to build solar-powered green houses for poor people in Tamilnadu.
+- The government of India is planning to build solar-powered greenhouses for poor people in Tamilnadu.

-- There are some traditional structures as well like Hawa Mahal, Golkonda.
+- There are some traditional structures as well like Hawa Mahal, and Golkonda.